Warehouse Material Handling: The Complete Guide

 2. Uninterrupted Flow

 A good layout should not interfere with the flow of goods.
 All operations ought to keep on moving, and all the equipment should be functional.
-The storage of materials and products ought to be well thought of to boost their accessibility.
+The storage of materials and products ought to be well thought out to boost their accessibility.

 3. Efficient Use of Space